OpenAgentsInc/codex/boardwalkcash/system_overview.md

 ## 6. Security Considerations

 ### 6.1 Local Storage
-- Current use of localStorage for storing user proofs
+- Current use of localStorage for storing user proofs and keysets
 - Potential need for a more secure and centralized storage solution

 ### 6.2 Key Management